-If you need to add multiple sessions, always add the sessions in chronological order!
+If you need to add multiple sessions, ALWAYS ADD THE SESSION IN CHRONOLOGICAL ORDER!
 This allows the data to progress through phases correctly instead of adding multiple phase lines on the graph.

-Then choose the correct date and time of the session and click add.
-That adds the session to the timeline but now it's empty so you need to add the data.
+Choose the correct date and time of the session and click add.
+This adds an empty session to the timeline.
+Now, you will need to add data into the session.

 Adding data to the session

-Clicking on the + will open a popup with all available programs to select in order to add data to the session.
+Clicking on the "+ Add Unexercised Targets" will open a popup with all available programs you can add.

 - You can only enter one opportunity (trial) at a time.